-Hot Chocolate Marshmallow Brownie Bars: Rich, chocolatey brownie base, loaded with marshmallows, and topped with a white chocolate hot cocoa crumb topping.
-A perfect wintertime treat.
+This Hot Chocolate Marshmallow Brownie Bars have a brownie base, loaded with marshmallows topped with white chocolate hot cocoa crumb topping.

 I can tell this story since my husband never reads my blog. 🙂